New Human Ecology – Spreading the Word

 Drones will provide enormous benefits and but also wreak havoc in ecosystems and human environments if not used appropriately.
 There are next to no controls on “model” drones as the FAA refers to them.
 Green Vegans has investigated inadequacies found in the Federal Aviation Administration’s (FAA) process as it formulates policy and regulations scheduled to be published in September 2015.
 Our findings revealed that the FAA is ignoring the National Environmental Policy Act (NEPA).
 NEPA is the foundation all of us depend on for protecting ecosystems, the nonhuman species living thee and the human environment.

 On January 27, 2015, Green Vegans petitioned the FAA to implement NEPA in its ground-breaking regulatory effort over drones of all types.
 We received a request from the Council of Environmental Quality (CEQ) and office in the White House created by NEPA.
-The four-page petition is available upon request.

 Be a Visible Vegan Campaign